Orbital propellant depot: USA

-The "Simple Depot" mission was proposed by NASA in 2011 as a potential first PTSD mission, with launch no earlier than 2015, on an Atlas V 551.
-Simple Depot would utilize the "used" (nearly-emptied) Centaur upper stage LH2 tank for long-term storage of LO2 while LH2 will be stored in the Simple Depot LH2 module, which is launched with only ambient-temperature gaseous Helium in it.
-The SD LH2 tank was to be 3 m diameter and 16 m long, 110 m3 in volume, and store 5 mT of LH2.
-"At a useful mixture ratio (MR) of 6:1 this quantity of LH2 can be paired with 25.7 mT of LO2, allowing for 0.7 mT of LH2 to be used for vapor cooling, for a total useful propellant mass of 30 mT. ... the described depot will have a boil-off rate of approaching 0.1 percent per day, consisting entirely of hydrogen."
+The "Simple Depot" mission was proposed by NASA in 2011 as a potential first Propellant Transfer and Storage Demonstration mission, with launch no earlier than 2015, on an Atlas V 551.
+Simple Depot would use the "used" (nearly-emptied) Centaur upper-stage LH2 tank for long-term storage of LO2, while LH2 would be stored in the Simple Depot LH2 module, which would be launched with only ambient-temperature gaseous helium in it.
+The SD LH2 tank was to be 3 m diameter and 16 m long, 110 m3 in volume, and store 5 tonnes of LH2.
+"At a useful mixture ratio (MR) of 6:1 this quantity of LH2 can be paired with 25.7 [tonnes] of LO2, allowing for 0.7 [tonnes] of LH2 to be used for vapor cooling, for a total useful propellant mass of 30 [tonnes]. ... the described depot would have a boil-off rate approaching 0.1 percent per day, consisting entirely of hydrogen."